Trott/cumberbatch-name/readme.md

 > Get a Benedict Cumberbatch name.

-Generates variants on *Benedict Cumberbatch* such as *Pepperduck Blubberpatch* or *Butterjig Butterwrap*.
+Generates variants on *Benedict Cumberbatch* such as *Pepperduck Blubberpatch* or *Babychunk Dumpercatch*.

 ## Install